Virtual Network Hub

 .

-Then, drag a network adapter from the left list onto an empty hub slot or a space behind the last assigned slot.
+Then, drag a network adapter from the list on the left onto an empty hub slot or

-Alternatively, a network adapter can be assigned to a new slot of the selected hub by clicking
+to a new slot in the selected hub by clicking the

-button of the network adapter.
+button for the network adapter.

 .

-that define functionality of the slot.
+that define the functionality of the slot.

 Hub slot settings